kubecost/docs/setup/frequently-asked-questions.md

 Q: Can customer logos be added to Kubecost?\
 A: Currently, this feature isn't planned.
 Due to technical difficulties, this may take considerable effort to implement.

-Q: What license do the Business and Enterprise versions of Kubecost use?\
+Q: What license does the Enterprise version of Kubecost use?\
 A: Paid Kubecost versions use our [EULA](https://www.kubecost.com/terms).

 Q: When configuring Spot feeds in a federated cluster, where should it be configured?\